 Funded by Department of Social Services

-School to Work aims to inspire, increase confidence and motivate students with disability to seek and find meaningful employment with the help and support of their family.
-This will be achieved through the delivery of a series of webinars and workshops, two conferences, and the development of resources.
+School to Work aims to inspire, increase confidence and motivate students with disability to find and keep meaningful employment with the help and support of their family.
+This will be achieved by delivering a series of webinars and workshops, two conferences, and the development of resources.

 The School To Work Project

-Work and contributing to society is important for everyone, and everyone can have a real job.
-School to Work will help your child with disability and your family build confidence to explore what work might look like for them.
+Working and contributing to society are important for everyone, and everyone can have a real job.
+School to Work will help families build confidence to explore what work might look like for them.
 When work goals are set early in a child’s high school years, there are many potential benefits:

 - developing a sense of belonging

 - building a career.

 The project consists of:

 - 12 webinars each year (2020, 2021, 2022)